 Benefits of fixed exchange rates

-Is the U.S. Dollar a Floating Currency?
+1. Is the U.S. dollar a floating currency?

 Yes, the U.S. dollar operates under a floating exchange rate system.
 Its value fluctuates based on market forces like supply and demand, interest rates, and global economic conditions, rather than being pegged to another currency.